Travelling by Car

 If parking is a problem in the City Centre why not park in Cardiff Bay and journey to the City Centre by water, alighting at the Cardiff Castle stop, only a ten minute walk to the Christmas Market.
 A good way to make it an interesting day out for all the family.
 Please visit www.cardiffboat.com for details of their timetable.

-If any coach companies are planning a visit to the Cardiff Christmas Market and would like a supply of our leaflets to hand out to their customers, prior to travelling to Cardiff, please contact firstname.lastname@example.org or email@example.com with your contact details so that they can be sent out to you.
+If any coach companies are planning a visit to the Cardiff Christmas Market and would like a supply of our leaflets to hand out to their customers, prior to travelling to Cardiff, please email either firstname.lastname@example.org or email@example.com with your contact details so that they can be sent out to you as soon as they are printed, usually in October.